ehrpg/rules/docs/injurydeath.md

 You may treat yourself, but gain a +2 penalty on all checks while doing so.

+!!! note
+    We are aware that this healing rule is slow, difficult and cumbersome for the player.
+Healing HP, and wounds for that matter, has been made a responsibility of the campaign setting.
+See your relevant campaign setting material for additional healing options, such as items or rules.
+    Some settings might offer near instantaneous healing through items or technology, others might wish add to the survival game play experience by limiting healing.

 ## Wounds

 The wounding system abstracts away injury, wounds and other impediments a